 These articulation agreements identify specific coursework at these partner academic institutions that will be recognized as equivalent to coursework at the College.
 Students who complete this coursework successfully at partner academic institutions will receive a grade of TR for the equivalent course at the Spartan College.
-Additional information about articulation agreements is available through the Dean.
+Additional information about articulation agreements is available through the Dean of Academic Affairs.